uwblueprint/ADR/design-doc-template.md

 ## Cost

-- What's the estimated cost of running the solution?
+- What's the estimated cost of running the solution per month or per year?
 You'll probably have to make a bunch of assumptions but a ballpark number is good enough.
 Make sure that the client understands this and is okay with the cost.

 ## Security/Privacy Considerations